- Who attends the Alternative School Centre?

 - Courses may be supplemented or developed with materials from ASC teachers.

 Every grade 10-12 course you have completed will be on your Detailed Academic Report.

-The Alternative School Centre offers all core courses and a variety of optional courses through our ASC Programs and/or Home Education Program.
+The Alternative School Centre offers all core courses and a variety of optional courses through our ASC Programs.

 Work Experience is offered for 3 to 10 credits which require 25 hours of work time per credit.
-To be eligible to register in this program, students must meet with the Work Experience Co-ordinator, Mrs. Ruppert.
+To be eligible to register in this program, students must meet with the Work Experience Co-ordinator, Mrs. Lower.

 Students are welcome to access instruction or teacher assistance at any time during office hours.
 This instruction can be accessed by appointment, drop-in visits to the school, by telephone or email.

 Students who plan their time carefully will experience greater success.
 We suggest:

 - Students utilize the calendar booklet provided to them at the time of registration.

-- Use support from your Mentor teacher or the Course lead teacher to help with completing courses in a timely manner.
+- Use support from your subject lead teacher to help with completing courses in a timely manner.

 - Regularly attend the Independent Study area and participate in other school activities.

 Students attending ASC are considered to be respectful individuals.
 It is expected that the student’s behaviour is that of a respectful individual while at the school.
 Senior High students can take breaks in designated areas.

 Please bring in your course materials.
 Resources such as atlases and dictionaries are available, as are computers.
 Snacks and lunches are encouraged.
 There is a microwave and water cooler available for students.